Health Risk Assessments - Now Registering!

-In order to establish eligibility or maintain current eligibility for a Parks Family Center Membership, you must either participate in an annual HRA or submit a completed Annual Physical Examination Verification Form found in the Resources box at the top of this page.
-To continue a current membership, you must complete the above stated and submit the necessary paperwork to a Family Center prior to your membership expiration date.
+In order to establish eligibility or maintain current eligibility for a Parks Family Center Membership and Zoo FOZ Membership, you must either participate in an annual HRA or submit a completed Annual Physical Examination Verification Form found in the Resources box at the top of this page.
+To continue a current membership, you must complete the above stated and submit the necessary paperwork to a Family Center or the Zoo prior to your membership expiration date.

 Download the Annual Physical Examination Verification Form.
 Have your physician, nurse practitioner, or physician assistant sign the form.
 If you already have a form from your physician, just make sure it includes the same information as the Annual Physical Examination Verification Form.
 Send all completed forms to Emily Hegg in the Health Department.